Merrie Spaeth: Work with Ken Starr

 Spaeth was hired as a communications consultant to Ken Starr, an attorney who served as Solicitor General of the United States under George H. W. Bush and Special prosecutor for the Whitewater controversy during the Clinton Administration.
 Starr was then serving as President of Baylor University during the Baylor University sexual assault scandal.
 As president, Starr had received email messages from a female student who claimed that she had been raped, though he later denied receiving the messages.
 In a television interview with KWTX-TV, Spaeth was present and periodically stopped the interview to coach Starr on his answers about the controversy.

 Work for Jeffrey Epstein

 In 2008, Spaeth helped Jeffrey Epstein pen a letter of apology, as he was under investigation for sex trafficking minors.
 Epstein and Spaeth communicated over the span of a few weeks in relation to the apology letter.
 When asked in 2025 about the nature of her work for Epstein, Spaeth said, "I ultimately terminated the engagement because of my discomfort with it."

+However, after further records were released from the Epstein files in 2025 and January 2026, it was revealed that Spaeth continued contacting Epstein for years after his guilty plea in order to offer to provide further services.
+One statement among those communications that was attributed to Spaeth was "We're here if you want help.
+We think the world of you."
+When confronted with the disparity of her earlier statements about terminating engagement with Epstein versus the revelation that she had repeatedly attempted to engage in further work for him, Spaeth said that she was embarrassed in light of the scope of Epstein's activities.